roblee04/Distributed_File_System/jordan/README.md

 --------------------------------------------------------------------
 ## Dependancies:

-Create an EC2 instance using all the default settings, EXCEPT:
+Create EC2 instances using all the default settings, EXCEPT:
 * Enable: `Allow HTTPS traffic from the internet`
 * Enable: `Allow HTTP traffic from the internet`